Diamond Tree

 The Diamond Tree is a giant karri tree located 10 km south of Manjimup, Western Australia on the South Western Highway.

 A wooden viewing platform built in 1939 is located 49 metres up, and was the oldest wooden platform fire look-out in use until its closure in 2019.

-The Diamond Tree was one of three lookout trees in the Southern Forests and was used as a fire lookout every summer from 1941 to 1973.
-The tower was used by DEC (Department of Environment & Conservation) to support aerial surveillance from time to time.
+The Diamond Tree was one of three lookout trees in the southern forests and was used as a fire lookout every summer from 1941 to 1973.
+The tower was used by the Department of Environment and Conservation to support aerial surveillance from time to time.

-Diamond Tree was permanently closed to climbing in 2019 after expert assessments found rot in the base of the tree and recommended all climbing should cease.
+The Diamond Tree was permanently closed to climbing in 2019 after expert assessments found rot in the base of the tree and recommended all climbing should cease.
+The Gloucester Tree and Dave Evans Bicentennial Tree were also closed in 2023, citing a need for increased safety measures.
+It has not been ruled out that all three trees will remain closed permanently.